-Some people report that the alkaline diet raises the body’s pH to make it less acidic and more alkaline.
-The diet’s proponents say that this promotes weight loss and fights disease.
+Some people claim the alkaline diet offers several benefits for the body, including raising its pH to make it less acidic and more alkaline.
 However, there is no evidence to prove this.

 Some research suggests that following an alkaline diet might improve health in people with kidney disease.
 However, it does not achieve this by changing blood pH.

 Rather, the alkaline diet encourages people to eat more fruits and vegetables and fewer processed meats and high-fat dairy products.
 For this reason, the alkaline diet may still improve health.